-- Practising safe sex implies that one of us has an STI.
+- Practicing safe sex implies that one of us has an STI.

-- Practising safe sex implies that one of us is an intravenous drug user.
+- Practicing safe sex implies that one of us is an intravenous-drug user.

 - Lesbians don’t get STIs.

-- Taking the pill means I practise safe sex.
+- Taking the pill means I practice safe sex.

 - Condoms ruin the feel of sex.

-- Safe sex doesn’t have to be a drag.
-Try these tips:
+Safe sex doesn’t have to be a drag.
+Tips include:

-- If you find condoms reduce the pleasure that you or your partner experience, drop a bit of water-based lube in the tip of a condom for extra feeling and sensitivity.
+- If you find condoms reduce the pleasure that you or your partner experience, drop a bit of water-based lubricant in the tip of the condom for extra feeling and sensitivity.

 - Learn how to use condoms.
 They may take a little getting used to, but it’s better than catching an STI.

-- Involve condoms in foreplay – for example, applying a condom using your hands or mouth.
+- Involve condoms in foreplay – for example, apply a condom using your hands or mouth.

-- Buy condoms from vending machines in some public toilets, from mail-order sites or grab a handful from a community/sexual health centre if you feel too embarrassed to buy them in a pharmacy or supermarket.
+- If you feel too embarrassed to buy condoms in a pharmacy or supermarket, buy them from vending machines in some public toilets, from mail-order sites or grab a handful from a community health centre or sexual health centre.